ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 ## 2. What is exploding gradients ?
 "Exploding gradients are a problem where __large error gradients__ accumulate and result in very large updates to neural network model weights during training."
+At an extreme, the values of weights can become so large as to overflow and result in NaN values.

 This has the effect of your model being unstable and unable to learn from your training data.
+Now let's understand what is the gradient.
+#### Gradient:
+Gradient is the __direction and magnitude__ calculated during training of a neural network that is used to update the network weights in the right direction and by the right amount.